-A City of Boulder permit is an official document that authorizes the alteration, demolition, construction, enlargement, movement, repair, removal, or replacement of any building or structure, or of any accessory attached to a building or structure.
+A City of Boulder building permit is an official document that authorizes the alteration, demolition, construction, enlargement, movement, repair, removal or replacement of any building or structure, or of any accessory attached to a building or structure.

-The city requires permits to ensure safe building, coordinated development, effective land use, and high-quality site planning.
+The city requires building permits to ensure safe building, coordinated development, effective land use and high-quality site planning.

 How Long Does a Permit Review Take?
 Learn more about the building permit review process.